PROGRAMMING ROBOTIC ARMS, ROBOTIC TRAINING, ROBOTIC SIMULATION & ROBOTIC CELL DESIGN

 When programming robotic arms, the robot operators use software commands or instructions that allow the robot arm to perform certain tasks.
-Robot Programming is a structure well organised that includes the use of pushbuttons to indicate the robot when to start or when to stop the operation.
+Thus, robot Programming is a structure well organised that includes the use of pushbuttons to indicate the robot when to start or when to stop the operation.
 However, by programming robotic arms, the operator needs to consider each of these elements.
 Please bear in mind, the robotic software varies according to the robot manufacturer.

 At this stage, the operators need to consider the safety cell components.
 Mainly, the robot is a set of robust mechanical devices capable to cause serious injures to the operator.

-Robotic Cell Design Fully Integration Process
+Robotic Cell Design

 Phoenix is in the position of offering both types.
-You can choose from any of those cells that seem suitable for your work.
-Our experts can help you in the selection process if you have some confusion in your mind.
+However, you can choose from any of those cells that seem suitable for your work.
+Also, our experts can help you in the selection process if you have some confusion in your mind.

-Robot Safety Components
+Robotic Cell Design Safety Components